intarchboard/nomcom-description/iab-nomcom-description.md

 The IAB is most effective when it is composed of a diverse set of individuals with a broad range of technical skills, architectural perspectives, and backgrounds.

-For example, the IAB should have members with technical leadership experience, operational management backgrounds, research or academic backgrounds, implementation experience, and experience in other bodies involved in Internet governance.
+The IAB should have members with technical leadership experience, operational management backgrounds, research or academic backgrounds, implementation experience, and experience in other bodies involved in Internet governance.
 Likewise, the IAB should have members who have had experiences with differing technical